Visas, Work Permits and Migration

 - Application fee

-- A police report with criminal record details and a medical report on employee’s health may be requested.
+- A police report with criminal record details and a medical report on the employee’s health may be requested.

-Processing time for EU Blue Card is 90 days and Employee Card 60 days.
+Processing time for EU Blue Card is 90 days and for Employee Card 60 days.
 Work Permits double as Residence Permits.
 Once sanctioned, a special work visa is automatically issued on completion of the long-term visa form (no documentation is required) to allow the employee to enter the Czech Republic to collect the Work Permit/Residence Permit.
 A medical insurance document is required with proof of premiums paid before travel.
 Foreign nationals will also need to register with the Foreigners’ Police Inspectorate.

 How much is a Czech Republic Work Permit / Visa?